ymducimetiere/ymducimetiere.github.io/_projects/1_project.md

 ||\hat{u}_h||^2 = \langle \hat{u}_h \mid \hat{u}_h \rangle = \sum_{j\geq 1} \frac{ ||q_j||^2 }{|i\omega_o - \sigma_j|^2} \frac{|\langle q^{\dagger}_j \mid \hat{f}_h \rangle|^2}{|\langle q^{\dagger}_j \mid q_j \rangle|^2 } + \sum_{j \geq 1} \sum_{k\neq j} \frac{ \langle q_j \mid  q_k \rangle }{(i\omega_o - \sigma_j)^*(i\omega_o - \sigma_k)} \frac{|\langle q^{\dagger}_j \mid \hat{f}_h \rangle|^2}{|\langle q^{\dagger}_j \mid q_j \rangle|^2 }  ,
 \end{equation}

-Now, if the linearised operator is non-normal, the double sum term in the expression above, which involves eigenmode-eigenmode interactions through the inner product  $$\langle q_j \mid  q_k \rangle$$, has no reason to vanish if u0 projects over more than one eigenmode.
+Now, if the linearised operator is non-normal, then remember that the eigenmodes do not form an orthogonal set.
+Consequently, the double sum term in the expression above, which involves eigenmode-eigenmode interactions through the inner product  $$\langle q_j \mid  q_k \rangle$$, has no reason to vanish if $$\hat{f}_h$$ projects over more than one eigenmode.
+In other words, the energy of the harmonic response is determined by a possibly very large number of eigenmode-eigenmode interactions.
+Again, the eigenmodes thus form a very inefficient basis, in the sense that the harmonic response is inefficiently described by a single or even a few of them!

-These flow responses are therefore qualified as &ldquo; nonmodal &rdquo; responses, to insist on the inefficiency of the eigenbasis to describe them.
+That is why these responses are said to be &ldquo; nonmodal &rdquo; : to insist on the inefficiency of the eigenbasis to describe them.

 In the previous page, the developments and conclusions were within the framework of linear dynamics, exact only in the limit of infinitesimal perturbations.
 However, <b> even if a perturbation is small enough for the linearization to be valid at initial times, precisely because its response can be substantially amplified through linear non-normal mechanisms, the nonlinear interactions of the latter may not remain negligible!
 These latter typically modify the linear responses </b>, as represented in figure 1.